learn-co-curriculum/phase-0-git-pushing-code/README.md

 The repository path is a long bunch of technical words.
 The creators of Git thought it would be easier to type a "nickname" or a "short name" that points to that long "repository path."
 It's common to have a "default" remote.
-The default remote short name is called `master`.
-So we're going to create a new remote with short name of `master`.
+The default remote short name is called `origin`.
+So we're going to create a new remote with short name of `origin`.

 Make sure you've still got your remote Git info copied from GitHub, and type the following into the terminal: